7 Steps to Creating a Must-Read Church Bulletin

 To help you think through your decision, here are some questions you can ask:

-When investing your money, to the best of your ability, strive to glorify God in what you invest your money into.
+To the best of your ability, strive to glorify God in what you invest your money into.

 "So, whether you eat or drink, or whatever you do, do all to the glory of God.”